(a) Mission and values

 It is the firm belief of the journal’s editors that culture is a public good and, as such, it must be available to the public as easily and as economically as possible.
-Publishing Nordicum-Mediterraneum in the electronic format is meant to serve this twofold goal, not to mention its reduced environmental impact.
-Rather than mimicking standard paper publications, the electronic character of the journal is intentionally highlighted by choice of font, overall look and user interaction (e.g. font-resizing options, scroll-down browsing in lieu of a virtual table of contents, in-text hyperlinks, restricted log-in area for authors).
-No processing or submission charges apply.
+Publishing Nordicum-Mediterraneum as an open-access journal in the sole electronic format is meant to serve this twofold goal, which translates as well into a much-reduced environmental impact, especially given Iceland’s large reliance on geothermal and hydroelectric power plants.

 Thus, rather than mimicking standard paper publications, the electronic character of the journal is intentionally highlighted by choice of font, overall look and user interaction, e.g., font-resizing options, scroll-down browsing in lieu of a virtual table of contents, in-text hyperlinks, restricted log-in area for authors, etc.